TriForceX/BootstrapExtended/wordpress/wp-content/plugins/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.8.1 =
+* Added a workaround for a buggy "defer_parsing_of_js" code snippet that some users have added to their functions.php.
+This snippet produces invalid HTML code, which used to break the menu editor.
+* Fixed a PHP warning that appeared when using this plugin together with WooCommerce or YITH WooCommerce Gift Cards and running PHP 7.1.
+* Minor performance improvements.
+* Tested with WP 4.8.3 and 4.9.

 = 1.8 =
 * You can edit plugin names and descriptions through the "Plugins" tab.
 This only changes how plugins are displayed on the "Plugins" page.
 It doesn't affect plugin files on disk.